Michelle-Watson/capstone-michelle/README.md

 ### Sitemap

+- Home page
+- Game Detail Page

 ##### List the pages of your app with brief descriptions.
 You can show this visually, or write it out.

+### Mockups

+##### Provide visuals of your app's screens.
+You can use pictures of hand-drawn sketches, or wireframing tools like Figma.

 #### Home page (List Games page)